miraemilia/farmdata/README.md

 - backend:
     - fetching data from csv files is extremely slow!
     - measurement controller: start and end date according to UTC?
-    - handling exceptions
+    - improving handling exceptions
 - frontend
     - useState is not updated if database is modified
     - AddData component: select time when adding farm data
-    - error handling and error messages, e.g. required fields in forms or missing data
+    - improving error handling and error messages
     - usability and visual look

 ### What next?